go-go-golems/parka/pkg/doc/topics/02-handlers.md

 ## Error Handling

-The handlers provide comprehensive error handling:
-- Command not found returns 404 Not Found
-- Ambiguous command paths return 404 with details
-- Parameter validation errors return 400 Bad Request
-- Command execution errors return 500 Internal Server Error
+All handlers handle errors gracefully and return appropriate error types that should be checked:
+- Invalid configuration returns initialization errors
+- Registration errors are returned by the Serve method
+- Runtime errors are handled through Echo's error handling system

 ## Integration with Echo